-Other Pooled Funds: The Council may consider using pooled bond, equity and property funds whose value changes with market prices and/or have a notice period for longer investment periods as they offer enhanced returns over the longer term, and are potentially more volatile in the shorter term.
+Other Pooled Funds: The Council may consider using pooled bond, equity and property funds whose value changes with market prices and/or have a notice period will be used for longer investment periods as they offer enhanced returns over the longer term, and are potentially more volatile in the shorter term.
 To date the Council has not used any pooled funds but if it did their performance and continued suitability in meeting the Council's investment objectives would be monitored regularly.

-Risk Assessment and Credit Ratings: Credit ratings are obtained and monitored by the Council's treasury advisers, who will notify changes as they occur.
+Credit Rating Criteria and their Use: Credit ratings are obtained and monitored by the Council's treasury advisers, who will notify changes as they occur.